yamoyamoto/.claude/commands/plan.md

 - Technical specifications and architecture details
 - Implementation approach and considerations
 - Integration points and system design
+- **Test Strategy Section**: ONLY included if existing tests are detected in the project
 - **Cross-references section with paths to overall plan and TODO list documents**

 **3. TODO List Document** (`[subject]-todo-list.md`)